-Here in Canada I had attended some political meetings at the request of a neighbor of mine, a lawyer, who worked for city hall, shortly after that the same neighbor had told me that the local police had next complied a report on me at the request of the mayor, for apparently it was common practice for the mayor to use the police services to evaluate all of his possible political opponents.
+Here in Canada I had attended some political meetings in Alberta at the request of a neighbor of mine, a lawyer, who worked for the Calgary city hall, shortly after that the same neighbor had told me that the local Calgary police had next complied a report on me at the request of the mayor, for apparently it was common practice for the mayor to use the police services to evaluate all of his possible political opponents.
 No wonder the main jail was across from the mayor’s office too.
-Next the same lawyer told me that the provincial government also had an RCMP report on me as well done by police.. and apparently I was classified as a religious terrorist because I also do talk about Jesus. .. there really is no no such thing as privacy in Canada..
+Next the same lawyer told me that the provincial government also had an Alberta RCMP report on me as well done by police.. and apparently I was classified as a “religious terrorist” because I also do talk about Jesus.
+Cops in Canada seem to really hate Christians and Jesus Christ and why is that??.
+And not just free speech but there really is no no such thing as privacy in Canada..
 I understand that the Post office office has a database on the citizens of Canada in PEI as well.
+Inappropriate Spying on Canadians by the government is an established fact.

 Ont. privacy commissioner probing practice of background checks on … CBC.ca - Ontario’s privacy commissioner is probing whether privacy rights were violated when police launched secret background checks on jurors.